Krasnomakov-Bureau-Info/cogSOC/taxonomy/README.md

 The repo and the framework are under active development and will gain more events and mitigation guidance over time.

-# Requisite Variety — Simple taxonomy for individuals
+# CCDT Requisite Variety — Simple taxonomy for individuals

 This is a small, practical taxonomy for logging, tracking and analysing attacks and disruptive techniques aimed at individuals and small teams.
 It's inspired by structured frameworks such as MITRE ATT&CK and DISARM, but written for non-specialists: simple, compact and easy to extend.